Nihad Awad: Career

-On October 11, 2023, Awad condemned both the killing of Palestinians and Israelis in the 2023 Israel-Hamas war and called for a ceasefire.
+On October 11, 2023, Awad condemned both the killing of Palestinians and Israelis in the Gaza war and called for a ceasefire.
 On November 24, Awad said in a speech at the American Muslims for Palestine convention that "The people of Gaza only decided to break the siege, the walls of the concentration camp, on October 7th.
 And yes, I was happy to see people breaking the siege and throwing down the shackles of their own land and walk free into their land, which they were not allowed to walk in.
 The people of Gaza have the right to self-defense, have the right to defend themselves, and yes, Israel as an occupying power does not have that right to self-defense."
-During the same speech, he condemned violence against Jews as "a real evil".
+During the same speech, he condemned antisemitism as "real phenomenon, a real evil".
 He later clarified that these remarks were only an endorsement of Palestinian civilians who briefly crossed the Gaza–Israel barrier to walk on land their ancestors lived on (before the so-called Nakba) and then headed back without committing any crimes; he again condemned the attacks on Israeli civilians.
 He also said that Palestinians, just like Ukrainians, had the right to defend themselves against an occupation, but only via legal means and never via targeting civilians like Hamas did on October 7.
 He also said that, since the 1990s, CAIR has condemned both antisemitism and Hamas attacks against Israeli civilians.
 In response to Awad's comments, a spokesman for President Joe Biden said, "We condemn these shocking, antisemitic statements in the strongest terms," and ended its work with CAIR on crafting a national antisemitism strategy.